-OPALS is a web-based Open-Source Library Automation system.
-The School Library System will train and support, maintain, troubleshoot, and catalog library materials for each OPALS district.

-The OPALS first year installation and coordination fee will be billed under service code 534.020 with the corresponding first year maintenance fee billed under 534.030.
-A Union Catalog hosting fee will be billed under service code 534.045.
-After the first year, the maintenance fee is billed under 534.040.
-This includes barcode tracking: ophanced online record data such as book cover images, journaled book reviews, levilor, readalities.

-tracking; enhanced online record data such as book cover images, journaled book reviews, lexiles, readalike recommendations; and product improvements.
-A service charge on the maintenance fee applies, and will be billed under 534.050.
+OPALS is a web-based, Open-Source Library Automation system.
+The School Library System will train and support, maintain, troubleshoot and catalog library materials for each OPALS district.
+The OPALS first year installation and coordination fee will be billed under service code (534.020) with the corresponding first-year maintenance fee billed under (534.030).
+A Union Catalog hosting fee will be billed under service code (534.045).
+After the first year, the maintenance fee is billed under (534.040).
+This includes barcode tracking; enhanced online record data such as book cover images, journaled book reviews, lexiles, readalike recommendations and product improvements.
+A service charge on the maintenance fee applies and will be billed under (534.050).

-Textbook or Equipment Management Software - 534.060 / 534.070
+Textbook or Equipment Management Software - 534.060/534.070

 Textbook and equipment management software is available.
-Textbook inventory services will be billed under service code 534.060, while equipment inventory services will be billed under service code 534.070.
+Textbook inventory services will be billed under service code (534.060), while equipment inventory services will be billed under service code (534.070).

-Contact:

-Molly Clark

-Interim School Library System Director
+Doreen Bergman Interim School Library System Director 315.963.4363 Idemarco@CiTiboces.org

-963-4304

-mclark@CiTiboces.org

-Library Cooperative Collection Development (Part I) - CoSer 537
+Library Cooperative Collection Development Part 1 - CoSer 537

 Participating school librarians coordinate collection development, on a yearly basis, to meet curricular needs throughout Oswego County schools.
-Resources are then purchased and processed by the School Library System, delivered to participating schools, and shared through interlibrary loan, providing greater access to curricular materials for all Oswego County students.
+Resources are then purchased and processed by the School Library System, delivered to participating schools and shared through interlibrary loan, providing greater access to curricular materials for all Oswego County students.
 Areas of concentration can change in subsequent years, depending on needs.
-The cost of requests is billed under service code 537.000, with a corresponding service charged billed under 537.010.
+The cost of requests is billed under service code (537.000), with a corresponding service charged billed under (537.010).

-Library Cooperative Collection Development Part II (Online Resources) - 537.020 / 537.030 / 537.035 / 537.040
+Library Cooperative Collection Development Part II (Online Resources) - 537.020/537.030/537.035/537.040

 Online Resources include library databases and digital curricular content, with discounted pricing negotiated via a statewide purchasing consortium.
 Contact the School Library System for a list of products and companies.
 More than 80 vendors participate in our statewide RFP's.
 Training and support are provided.
-Participating districts will be charged the base fee under service code 537.020.
-The actual use costs will be billed under 537.030 while a Federated SEARCH app for single log-in to the resources.
-An Online Resource coordination, implementation and training fee will be charged on a per student basis, under service code 537.040.
+Participating districts will be charged the base fee under service code (537.020).
+The actual use costs will be billed under (537.030) with a Federated SEARCH app for single log-in to the resources.
+An Online Resource coordination, implementation and training fee will be charged on a per student basis, under service code (537.040).

-Overdrive Electronic Books Catalog - 537.050 / 537.055
+Overdrive Electronic Books Catalog - 537.050/537.055

 The School Library System's Overdrive eBooks Catalog consists of 1000-plus high interest eBooks selected to support instruction and develop a love of reading.
 Books are easily transferred to a wide variety of devices.
 Coordination, implementation and maintenance of an online eBooks catalog is included.
-Fees for this service are charged on a per school basis.
-If a district chooses to add their own additional e-books they may do so.
+Fees for this service are charged on a per school basis (537.050).
+If a district chooses to add their own additional e-books, they may do so (537.055).